iamkimyeonju/Game-Theory-with-R/09-Mechanism Design.md

 - Voter states type in
   $\{\tilde{\theta_i}, \hat{\theta_i}, \bar{\theta_i}\}$

-- Mechanism translates every type announcement into vote $a$:
+- Mechanism translates every type of announcement into vote $a$:

   - saying $\tilde{\theta_i}$ is as if voting for $a$